Supplements & Ingredients

 Aids in cancer therapy

-At extremely high concentrations achievable by intravenous (IV) infusion (but not oral intake), ascorbic acid flips from antioxidant to pro-oxidant in the tumor microenvironment.
+At extremely high concentrations achievable by intravenous (IV) infusion (but too high for oral intake), ascorbic acid flips from antioxidant to pro-oxidant in the tumor microenvironment.

 As a pro-oxidant, it generates hydrogen peroxide and ROS that selectively damage cancer cells while sparing normal cells (Genes Dis).